Junior Tyson Tour

 No-Show Policy

-In the event a member fails to notify the host club of a tournament withdrawal and is a “NO SHOW”, the following actions will be taken:
+In the event a player fails to notify the host club of a tournament withdrawal and is a “NO SHOW”, the following actions will be taken:

 Second Offense: Player relinquishes entry and fees into the next event in which they are registered.